Exploring Colchester's Haunted Hotspots from The Rose & Crown

 Colchester, Britain's oldest recorded town, is steeped in ghostly tales.
 This guide helps you explore its most haunted locations, many within easy reach of The Rose & Crown Hotel, itself a paranormal landmark.

-The Rose & Crown Hotel, Colchester’s oldest hotel, serves as an ideal starting point for exploring a town rich in history and hauntings.
-Beyond the hotel's own resident spirits, like 'Val' the landlady and the 'White Lady Bride', numerous other spectral sites await the curious.
+The Rose & Crown Hotel, Colchester’s oldest hotel, serves as an ideal starting point for exploring a town that claims to be not only Britain’s oldest recorded settlement but also one of its most haunted.
+With over 2,000 years of continuous habitation, Colchester has accumulated more ghost stories per square mile than almost anywhere else in England.
+Beyond the hotel’s own resident spirits, like ‘Val’ the landlady and the ‘White Lady Bride’, numerous other spectral sites await the curious visitor.

 Key Haunted Locations in Colchester: